stridecolossus/jove-blog/blog/part-5-terrain/panama.md

 return (T) Proxy.newProxyInstance(loader, new Class<?>[]{api}, handler);
 ```

-This returns an implementation of the user-defined API which delegates method calls to the underlying native methods.
+This returns an implementation of the user-defined API that transparently delegates method calls to the underlying native library.
+Cool.

 ### Native Method